-Surprisingly out of all the places we visited during our summer road trip, the kids couldn’t stop talking about how much they loved Scottsdale, Az.
-Maybe it was the hot desert nights swimming under the stars or the days taking it slow, wandering from store to store from bar to restaurant.
+Surprisingly, out of all the places we visited during our summer road trip the kids couldn’t stop talking about how much they loved Scottsdale, AZ.
+Maybe it was the hot desert nights swimming under the stars or the days taking it slow, wandering from store to store and from bar to restaurant.
 Scottsdale is a desert beauty, beckoning visitors to come and relax.
 Needless to say, if Old Town Scottsdale wasn’t on your bucket list before, it should be now.

 Like it?
 Pin it!